michaelo/sapt/docs/ARCHITECTURE.md

 ### Variable handling

-The tool shall support access to environment variables (?) as well as be able to: 1) read variables from .env-files and populate variables based on response from tests.
+The tool shall support access to environment variables as well as be able to: 1) read variables from .env-files and populate variables based on response from tests.

 Sources of variables:

 * OS environment
-  * TBD: Are there any security/privacy issues here?
+  * Provided by a particular function ('env()')
 * .env-files
-  * TBD: Shall they be allowed in any folder, and thus be similarily scoped?
-We aim for simplicity and clearity - we don't want unintended variables set by mistake due to e.g. running tests from multiple folders
-  * Proposal: Any top-level folders passed as direct arguments to
-  * Will need to handle "collisions" where same variable is set from multiple sources.
-Suggested order, from least to most significant: OS env, .env, parsed.
-Furthermore, definitions from subfolder .envs override parent .envs.
+  * Can be given as specific files, or automatically resolved when passing folders
 * Parsed from results of earlier tests

 ### Playbooks